asatrya/data-pipeline-example/readme.md

 ```

 Check if Minio is already up by going to your browser and open http://host-ip:9000, it will show a login screen (username=minioadmin, password: minioadmin).

+Check if the data provided exists.
+By the time you run the docker-compose, the data will be stored
+in the Raw Zone of the data lake.
+Using Minio web console, check if the data exist at `s3://data/zone_01_raw/data.parquet.gzip`.

 Check if MySQL is already up by running this command
 ```